 For dinner, I suggest making reservations at Mama’s Fish House.
 Make them later than you think you may need, as it’s easy to get delayed on the Road to Hana.
 If you get back to Paia early, you can explore the town before dinner.

-Heads up, Mama’s Fish House is really expense (I’m talking easily $45 for an entree) so we chose to skip it to cut back on food cost.
-That being said, literally everyone I talked to about Maui raved about how good the food is here.
+Heads up, Mama’s Fish House is really expensive (I’m talking easily $45 for an entree) so we chose to skip it to cut back on food cost.
+That being said, literally, everyone I talked to about Maui raved about how good the food is here.
 If it’s out of your budget, try the Paia Fish Market instead.